jmcelhone/noun-generation-microservice/README.md

 `nouns = socket.recv()`
 <br>
 You will recieve a string with your requested quantity of nouns, each with a space between them.

+An example client is included to show how to connect and call the microservice.